sustainable home

 Magic LinenYProducts are produced from linen.
 Compostable packaging.

-AvocadoYYClimate Neutral Cert.Some products also MADE SAFE, certified vegan, RWS, Greenguard, FSC certified, Eco Institut
+AvocadoYYClimate Neutral Cert.Some products are also certified MADE SAFE, vegan, RWS, Greenguard, FSC certified, Eco Institut

 The Company StoreYYRDS and GRS certified products; One Tree Planted partner